 - Framed Face Opening: The first opening sequence featured a boxed iris-in of Lupin and the gang, each in alternating colors.
-The Japanese version showed both the characters' names and those of their respective seiyuu together; while the English dub simply credits the characters, not their voice actors.
+The Japanese version showed both the characters' names and those of their respective seiyuu together; the English dub simply lists the characters' names, not their voice actors.

-- Gag Dub: The Pioneer/Geneon dub of Lupin III (Red Jacket), which is likely the best known due to airing on [adult swim] in the early 2000's, added a number of jokes and pop culture references that are out of place for a show from the 70's and looks it (e.g. references to Shaquille O'Neil, The Simpsons, and The War on Terror).
-This caused something of a Broken Base, as many new and casual fans loved these jokes, while others – especially long-time fans – hated them.
+- Perhaps in response to its getting a slot on [adult swim], the Geneon dub added a number of jokes and pop culture references that are out of place for a show from the 70's and looks it (e.g. references to Shaquille O'Neil, The Simpsons, and The War on Terror).
+This caused something of a Broken Base, as many new and casual fans loved these jokes, while others – especially long-time fans from the Streamline days – hated them.

 - Going Commando: In "Albatross: Wings of Death", the villains strip Fujiko, in an attempt to find the detonator she stole from them.
 They don't find it, but have no reason to allow her to dress, either.
 She spends the majority of the episode without underwear, or much of anything on, really.
-Somewhat odd in that this is one of the two second series episodes directed by Hayao Miyazaki!
+Somewhat odd in that this is one of the two "Red Jacket" episodes directed by Hayao Miyazaki!note

 - Hollywood Magnetism: Played for Rule of Funny and cartoon physics in "Vault Assault".
 Lupin is using a giant magnet to hold an armored truck in place as his team attempts to steal the money it carries.